primegen-git/xeno-project/README.md

-# Xeno FDE Internship Assignment - Shopify Data Ingestion & Insights Service
+# Multi-Tenant Shopify Data Ingestion & Insights Service

-## 📋 Project Overview
+##  Project Overview
-A full-stack application designed to solve the Xeno FDE Internship Assignment.
 This service connects to a Shopify store, ingests data (Customers, Products, Orders) via the Shopify Admin API, stores it in a relational database (PostgreSQL) with multi-tenant isolation, and visualizes key business metrics on an interactive dashboard.

-## 🚀 Features
+## Features
 - **Shopify Integration**: Secure OAuth 2.0 flow to connect and authorize Shopify stores.
 - **Data Ingestion**: Robust syncing of Customers, Products, and Orders from Shopify to a local PostgreSQL database.
 - **Multi-Tenancy**: Architecture supports multiple users/shops, ensuring data isolation for each tenant.